arve0/master/thesis.md

 6. Update inter sample offsets one by one.
 7. Potetially disable fields on specimen spots with smaller size than the largest.
 8. Potentially identify and rule out missing samples.
-9. Make sure autofocus positions will hold signal (e.g., specimen spot should be in the autofocus image).
+9. Make sure autofocus positions holds signal (e.g., specimen spot should be in the autofocus image).
 10. Scan.